 - Begin with a commercial starter and transition it to a new flour once active.

 - Create a starter from milk kefir or kombucha.

 It's also important to note that gluten-free sourdough starters work faster than gluten sourdough starters.
 Because of this, plan to feed the starter every 4-6 hours at room temperature.
 If refrigerated, the starter will need to be refreshed every 3-4 days.

 CHOOSING INGREDIENTS FOR GLUTEN-FREE SOURDOUGH BAKING

 High-gluten flours have a mix of properties that create a soft, chewy, leavened bread.
 Gluten-free flours must be combined to achieve comparable results.
 Follow a tested recipe or make substitutions following our Guide to Flour Substitutions in Gluten-free Sourdough Baking.

 Without gluten, there is nothing to hold the flour together.
 Culturing the dough will help the proteins to form a better structure, but to create a loaf of bread that rises and can be sliced easily, some sort of binder will need to be used.
 Consult our Guide to Binders in Gluten-free Sourdough Baking to learn more about choosing a binder.

 Gluten-free bread dough will be a thick batter, similar to brownie batter.
 Since there is no gluten to develop, the dough is not kneaded.
-A stand mixer is a good investment for people who plan to bake frequently.
+A stand mixer is a good investment if you plan to bake frequently.